A spatial modeling framework for monitoring surveys with different sampling protocols with a case study for bird abundance in mid-Scandinavia: Acknowledgements

-The Norwegian terrestrial bird monitoring (TOV-E) is carried out in cooperation between BirdLife Norway and Norwegian Institute for Nature Research, and is financed by the Ministry of Climate and Environment and the Norwegian Environment Agency.
+The Norwegian terrestrial bird monitoring (TOV-E) is coordinated by BirdLife Norway and Norwegian Institute for Nature Research, and is financed by the Ministry of Climate and Environment and the Norwegian Environment Agency.
 The Swedish Bird Survey is supported by grants from the Swedish Environmental Protection Agency, with additional financial and logistic support from the Regional County Boards (Länsstyrelsen).